9 minsPublished on 5/31/2022

 Regulations

-Bitcoin, however, is not recognized and regulated in most countries due to its inherent decentralized nature.
-Owning, buying, selling, mining, and trading Bitcoin is legal in most countries, and investors usually face little to no regulatory friction.
+Bitcoin, however, is not recognized and regulated in some countries due to its inherent decentralized nature.
+The laws and regulations applicable to owning, buying, selling, mining, and trading Bitcoin vary from country to country, and investors could face regulatory friction depending on where they live.

 With the popularity of cryptocurrencies rising each day, countries are slowly taking measures to recognize and regulate them.
 In 2021, for example, El Salvador made Bitcoin legal tender.
-And earlier this year, India made it a taxable asset.
+And in 2022, India made it a taxable asset.

 Utility